yext/search-headless/docs/search-headless.searchheadless.executeuniversalquery.md

 Promise&lt;[UniversalSearchResponse](./search-headless.universalsearchresponse.md) \| undefined&gt;

-A Promise of a [UniversalSearchResponse](./search-headless.universalsearchresponse.md) from the Answers API
+A Promise of a [UniversalSearchResponse](./search-headless.universalsearchresponse.md) from the Search API